RoboSats/robosats/docs/_pages/docs/03-understand/04-bonds.md

 The RoboSats trade pipeline utilizes fidelity bonds to incentivize both the order maker and taker to play by the rules and not cheat their fellow robot.
 More specifically, the bonds are [hold invoices](https://github.com/lightningnetwork/lnd/pull/2022) using the Lightning Network; it's the tech that makes RoboSats possible!

-By default, the bond is 3% of the total trade amount.
-Alternatively, order makers can customize this amount to be anywhere from 2% to 15%.
+By default, the bond is {{site.robosats.default_bond_size}}% of the total trade amount.
+Alternatively, order makers can customize this amount to be anywhere from {{site.robosats.min_bond_size}}% to {{site.robosats.max_bond_size}}%.
 Larger bonds mean more "skin in the game" that is required to trade.

 The bond does not leave your Lightning wallet, but please know some wallets play nicer with RoboSats than others due to the nature of the Lightning hold invoice mechanic.
 Refer to [Understand > Wallets](https://learn.robosats.com/docs/wallets/) for additional information.